k2view-academy/K2View-Academy/articles/07_table_population/10_creating_a_project_function.md

 ![image](/articles/07_table_population/images/07_10_04_data_type.png)

-### How Do I Automatically Define aFunction's Parameters?
+### How Do I Automatically Define a Function's Parameters?

 Input / Output settings can be automatically defined based on DB objects either from a source DB or LU objects using the Objects / Database pane of the Function Manager window.
 1. Go to the **Objects / Database** pane (left side) and click the **Database** tab.